The Host (2013 film)

-The Host is a 2013 American romantic science fiction thriller film written for the screen and directed by Andrew Niccol based on the 2008 novel of the same name by Stephenie Meyer.
+The Host is a 2013 American romantic science fiction thriller film written and directed by Andrew Niccol, based on the 2008 novel by Stephenie Meyer.
 The film stars Saoirse Ronan, Jake Abel, Max Irons, Frances Fisher, Chandler Canterbury, Diane Kruger, and William Hurt.
 It tells the story of a young woman, Melanie, who is captured after the human race has been taken over by parasitic aliens called "Souls".
 After Melanie is infused with a "Soul" called "Wanderer", Melanie and the alien "Soul" vie for control of her body.

 The Host was released theatrically in the United States on March 29, 2013, by Open Road Films.
-The film received mostly negative reviews from critics and grossed $63.3 million worldwide against a budget of $40 million.
+The film underperformed at the box office, grossing a worldwide total of $63.3 million against a $40 million production budget, and received unfavorable reviews from critics.

 Plot

 Small parasitic aliens called "Souls", who travel to planets inserting themselves into a host body of that planet's dominant species while suppressing the host's consciousness, have taken over the human race.
 Deeming humans too violent to deserve the planet, they have now almost successfully conquered Earth.
 The original owner's consciousness is erased, but the Souls can access the host's memories, and occupied hosts are identifiable by silver rings in their eyes.

-A human on the run, Melanie Stryder, is captured and infused with a Soul called "Wanderer", whom a "Seeker" soul has asked to access Melanie's memories and learn the location of a pocket of unassimilated humans.
+A human on the run, Melanie Stryder, is captured and infused with a Soul called Wanderer", whom a "Seeker" soul has asked to access Melanie's memories and learn the location of a pocket of unassimilated humans.
 Melanie's consciousness, however, has not been completely eliminated; she and Wanderer carry out an internal conversation and debate with each other, eventually becoming friends.

 Wanderer tells Seeker that Melanie was traveling with her brother, Jamie, and her boyfriend, Jared Howe, to find Melanie's uncle Jeb in the desert.
-Wanderer admits that Melanie is still present, so Seeker decides to be transferred into Melanie's body to get the information herself.
+Wanderer admits that Melanie is still present, so Seeker decides to be transferred into Melanie's body to get the information herself and will subsequently terminate Melanie.
 With Melanie’s guidance, Wanderer escapes to the desert, where Jeb finds her and takes her to a series of caves inside a mountain where the humans (including Jared and Jamie) are hiding.

 Wanderer's presence is met with hostility by all but Jeb and Jamie.
 Melanie instructs Wanderer not to tell anyone she is still alive, since it would provoke them, though she later allows her to tell Jamie.
 Wanderer begins interacting with the humans and slowly starts gaining their trust, bonding with Ian O'Shea.

 Seeker leads a search party into the desert.
 They intercept one of the shelter's supply teams, and in the ensuing chase, Aaron and Brandt commit suicide to avoid capture.
 During the chase, Seeker accidentally kills another Soul, leading her superiors to call off the search.